Azure/aca-landing-zone-accelerator/CONTRIBUTING.md

   - All parameters should have a meaningful `@description` decorator
   - Use constraints where possible, allowed values, min/max, but Use the `@allowed` decorator sparingly, as it can mistakenly result in blocking valid deployments
   - If more than one parameter decorators are present, the `@description` decorator should always come first.
   - Avoid prompting for parameter value at runtime.
-Parameters should either be initialized in the bicep template file and/or in the accompanying pramater file.
+Parameters should either be initialized in the bicep template file and/or in the accompanying paramater file.

 - `targetScope` should always be indicated at the beginning of the bicep template file

 - Use variables for values that are used multiple times throughout a template or for creating complex expressions
 - Remove all unused variables from all templates

 - Parameters and variables should be named according to their use on specific properties where applicable.
-For example a parameter used for the name property on a storageAccount would be named `storageAccountName` rather than simple `name` or `storageAccount`.
+For example a parameter used for the name property on a Storage Account would be named `storageAccountName` rather than simple `name` or `storageAccount`.
 A parameter used for the size of a VM should be `vmSize` rather than `size`.
 As well, parameters, variables and outputs that related to a specific resource should use the resource's symbolic name as a prefix.

 - Consider sanitizing names of resources to avoid deployment errors.
 For example consider the name limitations for a storage account (all lowercase, less than 24 characters long, no dashes etc).
   ``` bicep
   var maxStorageNameLength = 24
   var storageName = take( toLower(substring(replace(name, '-', ''), 0, maxStorageNameLength)), maxStorageNameLength)
   ```
 - Use bicep **parameter** files for giving the end user the ability to parametrize the deployed resources. (i.e. to select CIDR network spaces, to select SKUs for given resources etc).
-As a rule of thumb, avoid using the parameter file for *naming recources*, unless there is a really good reason for that.
+As a rule of thumb, avoid using the parameter file for *naming resources*, unless there is a really good reason for that.
 Naming resources should be handled centrally (preferably with variables), following specific rules (as already described).
 Try not to overuse parameters in the template, because this creates a burden on your template users, since they need to understand the values to use for each resource, and the impact of setting each parameter.
 Consider using the [t-shirt sizing pattern](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/patterns-configuration-set#solution)

 - Avoid using `dependsOn` in the bicep template files.
 Bicep is building [implicit depedencies](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/resource-dependencies#implicit-dependency) for us, as long as we follow some good practices rules.
 For instance a resource A depends on a Resource B (i.e. a storage Account) chances are that in resource A you need somehow to pass data of the Resource B(i.e. name, ID etc.).
 In that case, avoid passing the resource name as string, but pass the property Name of the resource instead (i.e. `myStorage.Name`)